Program of Study

 Degrees and certificates are also offered in occupational/technical areas:

 Associate of Applied Science (AAS) – A degree in a workforce field designed for students who wish to begin a career after completing a program of study.

-Associate of Applied Science degree programs offer unique curricula designed for students majoring in such fields as business administration and management, horticulture, industrial education, technical education, public services, health occupations and human services.
-These curricula are designed to enable the graduate to enter an occupation with a marketable skill, an acceptable level of competency and the ability to communicate intelligently.
+The curricula is designed to enable the graduate to enter an occupation with a marketable skill, an acceptable level of competency and the ability to communicate intelligently.
 The curricula provide highly specialized courses to develop technical skill and general education courses to enable students to be effective members of society.
 Several AAS degree programs provide a foundation for transfer to a four-year institution offering Bachelor of Science degrees in occupational programs.

 Certificates – A program of study that varies in length and is designed to prepare the student for occupational employment.
 It is awarded upon completion of specific courses that have been industry validated and sequenced for the purpose of developing and upgrading skills in an occupation.

 - Occupational Skills Award: 9 to 14 semester credit hours